nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There is debt matching the given description.
+There is no debt matching the given description.
     * 1a1.
 PayMeLah shows an error message.

       Use case ends.